selfcanonical/seo-bookmarklets/README.md

 # SEO Bookmarklets by SelfCanonical.com

 You can use these browser bookmarklets to boost SEO activities.
-Brought to you by https://selfcanonical.com - Enjoy!
+Enjoy!

 #### 1. [Check Google Cache](https://github.com/selfcanonical/seo-bookmarklets/blob/main/google-cache.js)
 You can check the current cached version of the page.